This site is intended for U.S. healthcare professionals.

 • Granulomatosis with Polyangiitis (GPA) (Wegener’s Granulomatosis) and Microscopic Polyangiitis (MPA) in adult patients in combination with glucocorticoids

-Please see full Prescribing Information, including BOXED WARNINGS and Medication Guide.
+Please see full Prescribing Information, including BOXED WARNINGS and Medication Guide, for additional Important Safety Information.

 FATAL INFUSION-RELATED REACTIONS, SEVERE MUCOCUTANEOUS REACTIONS, HEPATITIS B VIRUS REACTIVATION, PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY